datascientistasociety/ServiceManual/Policies/Calendar.md

 Month 1, Week 1
 * Open/remind the applicable survey [Feb, Apr, Jun, Aug, Oct: Bookclub survey; others, speaker survey.]
+* Monthly bank statement is available, so the monthly report can be made.

 Month 1, Week 2
 * Close the survey and create the meetup event